-Let’s talk sewing podcasts!
-Personally I love them and also I love that there are so many crafty podcasts out there these days.
-I find hearing other people talking about their crafts really inspiring and makes me want do stuff even more.
-Plus it’s super interesting to get a behind-the-scenes look of the crafty world and the personalities that populates it.
+Let’s talk about sewing podcasts!
+Personally, I love them and also I love that there are so many crafty podcasts out there these days.
+I find hearing other people talking about their crafts really inspiring and makes me want to do stuff even more.
+Plus it’s super interesting to get a behind-the-scenes look at the crafty world and the personalities that populate it.
 So I’ve compiled a list of crafty podcasts.

 What a fun podcast for us sewing super nerds!
 Hosted by a mother and daughter team they chat and banter about all things sewing related.
-This podcast is full of helpful tips and tricks, with lots of machine talk (the daughter runs a sewing machine shop and are very big on Babylocks).
-They are strong in their opinions, but I find myself agreeing with a lot if stuff they say.
+This podcast is full of helpful tips and tricks, with lots of machine talk (they used to run a sewing machine shop and are very big on Babylocks).
+They are strong in their opinions, but I find myself agreeing with a lot of the stuff they say.
 If you want to become sewing smarter in just 30 minutes, this is the podcast for you.

-A podcast by sewing entusiast and blogger Rachel from Maker Style.
-The content is primarily geared towards the clothes sewing community (yay!) and includes interviews with prolific sewing folks mixed with episodes containing helpful sewing tips and other cool stuff.
+A podcast by Candian sewing enthusiast and blogger Rachel from Maker Style.
+The content is primarily geared towards the clothes sewing community and includes interviews with prolific sewing folks mixed with episodes containing helpful sewing tips and other cool stuff.
 Also some sewing business talk.

 A sewing podcast that is really geared towards us who loves to make clothes.
 Journalist Christine Cyr Clisset interviews profiles in the sewing arena, such as Sarai Mitnick of Colette Patterns fame and sewing gurus like Claire Shaeffer and Angela Kane.
 Christine Cyr Clisset’s own sewing passion really shines through in the interviews, and the conversation style is very informal, like two friends chatting almost.
 Currently not updated much.